Xilinx/Vitis-Tutorials/docs/Pathway3/HardwareExec.md

 ## Building the Design

-Before running applications in Xilinx boards or devices, it is necessary to build the design with `-t hw` option passed to `v++ `while building the hardware.
+Before running applications in Xilinx boards or devices, it is necessary to build the design with "-t hw" option passed to the `v++` command while building the hardware.

 The [Building an Application](./BuildingAnApplication.md) lab describes building the host software and hardware and how to specify the *<build_target>*.